sstuqtd/editor-framework/docs/editor/editor-module.md

 ## Protocols

-Due to the complicated nature of path lookup between core-level and page-level processes, we created the following custom protocols to provide easy and consistent access to key file locations -- both from within Editor-Framework and Fireball:
+Due to the complicated nature of path lookup between main and renderer processes, we created the following custom protocols to provide easy and consistent access to key file locations:

   - `editor-framework://`: Map to the editor framework module path.
   - `app://`: Map to the root path of your app.